Situated on the hillside just below Prague Castle

-, Piano Terra at Villa Richter presents classic Czech food with a modern twist, in a delightful setting, with magnificent views over Prague.
+, Piano Terra at Villa Richter presents classic Italian food with a modern twist, in a delightful setting overlooking Prague.

-Piano Terra occupies one of the floors at Villa Richter, a classicist summerhouse dating from 1836.
-The villa itself is located amongst the vines of one of Bohemia's oldest vineyards (AD 908).
+Piano Terra is part of Villa Richter, a classicist summerhouse dating from 1836.
+The villa is set amongst the extensive vines of one of Bohemia's oldest vineyards (AD 908).

-For the finest views, rather than sit inside the restaurant, most diners prefer to sit in the heated conservatory (open all year).
+To enjoy the views, rather than sit inside the restaurant most diners opt for a table in the heated conservatory (open all year).
 Or in the warmer months, outside on the terrace.

 Villa Richter has all the charm of Prague's old world.
 Its vineyards date from the 10th century and were said to have been tended by St. Wenceslas himself.
-Stroll amongst the vines before dinner, then enjoy the setting of the villa and the fine cuisine.
+Stroll amongst the vines either before or after dinner, and enjoy the setting and the fine cuisine.

 The other restaurant at Villa Richter is Piano Nobile.